Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: James Graham

-Major Fed is winless in four graded stakes events since breaking his maiden at Fair Grounds last January, showing he might be short on class and making it difficult to like him in this race.
+Major Fed is winless in four graded stakes events since breaking his maiden at the Fair Grounds in January, showing he might be short on class and making it difficult to like him in this race.

 No. 6 King Guillermo (20-1)